 The dimension \(n\) is usually clear from context.

-Now we can rewrite the loss function in Equation 5.2 as a vector operation.
+Now we can rewrite the loss function in Equation eq-regression-linear-loss as a vector operation.
 If we define \(\bfx\) as a vector of the \(x_i\) and \(\bfy\) as a vector of the \(y_i\), then

-Minimizing \(L\) over all values of \(a\) and \(b\) is called the least squares problem.
-(More specifically, this setup is called simple least squares or ordinary least squares.)
+(More specifically, this setup is sometimes called simple least squares or ordinary least squares.)

-We can write out the equations Equation 5.3 for \(a\) and \(b\) using another important idea from linear algebra.
+We can write out the equations Equation eq-regression-linear1d for \(a\) and \(b\) more compactly using another major idea from linear algebra.

 Note

 Inner product is a term from linear algebra.
-In physics and vector calculus with \(d=2\) or \(d=3\), the same thing is often called a dot product.
+In physics and vector calculus with \(d=2\) or \(d=3\), the same thing is often called a dot product or a scalar product.

 Note